Documentary Biography Series

 In 1654, a young French woman named Marie d'Orgueil crossed the Atlantic Ocean to begin a new life in New France.
 She told colonial officials she was 16 years old.
 She was actually 20.

 This strategic deception—and its discovery through rigorous genealogical research—opens a window into the life of an extraordinary ordinary woman.
-From her 1634 baptism in Bordeaux, France, to her 1700 burial in Montreal, we have assembled more than 40 documents that trace Marie's complete life trajectory.
+From her 1634 baptism in Bordeaux, France, to her 1700 burial in Montreal, and continuing through her descendants' legal battles until 1738, we have assembled more than 50 documents that trace Marie's complete life and her remarkable family legacy.

 This documentary biography applies BCG (Board for Certification of Genealogists) standards to transform genealogical research into narrative history.
-Each episode examines a phase of Marie's life through the lens of primary source evidence, demonstrating how systematic research can recover complete lives from the archival record.
+Each episode examines a phase of Marie's life—and her family's legacy—through the lens of primary source evidence, demonstrating how systematic research can recover complete lives from the archival record.

 • 1634 Born in Bordeaux, France, to Pierre d'Orgueil (shoemaker) and Marie Bruelle